 How to take your super with you

-This may mean an additional super account for you, with additional fees, or even worse, if they don’t choose an Industry SuperFund you could end up with less super in retirement.*
+This may mean an additional super account for you, with additional fees, or, even worse, if your employer doesn't choose an Industry SuperFund you could end up with less super in retirement.*

 Staying with your Industry SuperFund is easy.

 It’s easy to take your Industry SuperFund with you to a new job.
 If you’re already a member of an Industry SuperFund:

 - Simply complete your details including your membership number on the choice form provided to you by your new employer; or

 - Obtain a fund nomination form from your Industry SuperFund.
 You can download this from your fund's website or you can give them a call.
 You can find a link to your Industry SuperFund’s website here; or